janlelis/unicode-display_width/README.md

 ### Ambiguous Characters

-The second parameter defines the value returned by characterrs defined as ambiguous:
+The second parameter defines the value returned by characters defined as ambiguous:

 ```ruby
 Unicode::DisplayWidth.of("·", 1) # => 1